The Smart Studios Story: Release

 The Smart Studios Story was selected as the official film of Record Store Day 2016.
-A promotional cassette featuring more than a dozen bands recorded at the studio will be available at participating record stores across the United States on Record Store Day 2016.
+A promotional cassette featuring more than a dozen bands recorded at the studio was made available at participating record stores across the United States on Record Store Day 2016.
 The film had its world premiere on March 16, 2016 at the SXSW Film Festival.
-It opened the Chicago International Movies and Music Festival (CIMMfest) on April 13, 2016, and will screen at the Wisconsin Film Festival on April 17, 2016.
+It opened the Chicago International Movies and Music Festival on April 13, 2016, and was screened at the Wisconsin Film Festival on April 17, 2016.
+The film was also screened in 10 US states and Washington, D.C. from October to December.

-A Tour Edition DVD release was issued at Record Store Day stores on Black Friday 2016.
+A Tour Edition DVD was released for Record Store Day Black Friday 2016, along with a vinyl compilation of early Smart Studio recordings titled American Noise: Volume 1.
 An iTunes release followed on February 14, 2017.
+The second soundtrack compilation vinyl, American Noise: Volume 2, was released in 2019.

 Reception

-Dennis Harvey of Variety considered the "fond, unpretentious feature" a "whirlwind tour of a busy if largely subterranean epoch whose long, often fleetingly glimpsed talent roster should pique the curiosity (and/or nostalgia) of alt-rock archaeologists."
-Writing for Consequence of Sound, Michael Roffman praised Schneider's "fine job" of bringing the stories to life with archive footage, and, with the amount of media presented, "cleverly match[ing] the vintage footage by lensing the newer interviews in a similar fashion."
-He, however, deemed the 90 minute length "all-too-lean" as it does not allow the filmmaker to comprehensively "trace the roots of [the Alternative] movement back to not only Smart Studios but the Midwest in general", but considered the film "still an enjoyable and enlightening watch" and "a breezy music lesson".
-Nick Allen of RogerEbert.com called the film "a really solid documentary that should satisfy music fans and Killdozer enthusiasts alike."
+Dennis Harvey of Variety considered the film a "whirlwind tour of a busy if largely subterranean epoch whose long, often fleetingly glimpsed talent roster should pique the curiosity (and/or nostalgia) of alt-rock archaeologists."
+Writing for Consequence of Sound, Michael Roffman deemed its length "all-too-lean" as it does not allow for comprehensively "trac[ing] the roots of [the Alternative] movement back to not only Smart Studios but the Midwest in general", but praised Schneider's "fine job" of bringing the stories to life with archive footage and found the film to be "an enjoyable and enlightening watch" and "a breezy music lesson".
+Nick Allen of RogerEbert.com called The Smart Studios Story "a really solid documentary that should satisfy music fans and Killdozer enthusiasts alike."